 Overview: ECRIN’s Quality Management System (QMS)

-ECRIN has a quality management system (QMS), which is fit-for-purpose and has been adapted to its distributed infrastructure.
+ECRIN's quality management system (QMS) is ISO 9001:2015 certified for its principal services.
+The QMS is fit-for-purpose and has been adapted to its distributed infrastructure.
 It follows a risk and process-based approach, which is founded on the recommendations of the ISO 9001:2015 standard and the International Conference on Harmonisation (ICH) Guideline for Good Clinical Practice (GCP E6 (R2)).

 It aims to coordinate and structure the organisation’s activities to meet customer and regulatory requirements, and to improve effectiveness and efficiency on an ongoing basis.